 So this week, we’re looking at the Cayman Islands, in the heart of the Caribbean.

 The island isn’t huge, and so the population can’t really go beyond a certain size.
 Because of this, Covid has been relatively easy to manage.

 Cayman’s probably best known for being a global financial hub, with some of the biggest names in the industry making their home here.
 As a result, it’s an enduringly lucrative niche market.

 The island isn’t exactly difficult to look at either.
 In fact it’s rather stunning.
 And taking us on a virtual tour are brand new Hunted partners Invenio Global Search.

 Invenio work with some of the world’s leading banks, Accounting firms, and offshore Law firms.
 And the Cayman team focus predominately on offshore financial and Legal Services, as well as industries like IT, Construction, Compliance, and Hospitality.

-The Cayman Islands has long been seen as one of the world’s premier global financial hubs, boasting a client-centric market in prominent financial sectors like banking, audit and hedge funds.
+The Cayman Islands has long been seen as one of the world’s premier financial hubs, boasting a client-centric market in prominent financial sectors like Banking, Audit and Hedge funds.
 HSBC, PwC, Scotiabank, Ernst and Young, and Deloitte are just a few names that have made their home here.

-As an offshore tax-neutral jurisdiction, Cayman imposes no personal income tax, local corporate tax or sales tax.
+One attractive draw for talent (recruiters included) is that as an offshore tax-neutral jurisdiction, Cayman imposes no personal income tax, local corporate tax, or sales tax.

 Wherever possible, employers will try and source local Caymanian talent to fill positions.
 If that’s not possible, they’ll consider work permit holders based on the island.
 And failing that will bring talent in from overseas.